Mark Antony: Governor of Italy

-Instead of immediately pursuing Pompey and the remaining Optimates, Caesar returned to Rome and was appointed Dictator with Antony as his Master of the Horse and second in command.
-Caesar presided over his own election to a second consulship for 47 BC and then, after eleven days in office, resigned this dictatorship.
-Caesar then sailed to Egypt, where he deposed Ptolemy XIII in favor of his sister Cleopatra in 47 BC.
-The young Cleopatra became Caesar's mistress and bore him a son, Caesarion.
+After the battle, Caesar was made dictator in absentia, and appointed Antony as master of horse (his lieutenant).
+Caesar without returning to Rome sailed for Egypt, where he took part in the Alexandrian war, deposing Ptolemy XIII in favour of Cleopatra, who became Caesar's mistress and bore him a son, Caesarion.
 Caesar's actions further strengthened Roman control over the already Roman-dominated kingdom.

 While Caesar was away in Egypt, Antony remained in Rome to govern Italy and restore order.
 Without Caesar to guide him, however, Antony quickly faced political difficulties and proved himself unpopular.
 The chief cause of his political challenges concerned debt forgiveness.
-One of the tribunes for 47 BC, Publius Cornelius Dolabella, a former general under Pompey, proposed a law which would have canceled all outstanding debts.
-Antony opposed the law for political and personal reasons: he believed Caesar would not support such massive relief and suspected Dolabella had seduced his wife Antonia Hybrida Minor.
-When Dolabella sought to enact the law by force and seized the Roman Forum, Antony responded by unleashing his soldiers upon the assembled masses, killing hundreds.
+One of the tribunes for 47 BC, Publius Cornelius Dolabella, proposed a law which would have canceled all outstanding debts.
+Antony opposed the law for political and personal reasons: he believed Caesar would not support such massive relief and suspected Dolabella had seduced his wife Antonia Hybrida.
+When Dolabella sought to enact the law by force and seized the Forum, Antony responded by unleashing his soldiers upon the assembled masses, killing hundreds.
 The resulting instability, especially among Caesar's veterans who would have benefited from the law, forced Caesar to return to Italy by October 47 BC.

-Antony's handling of the affair with Dolabella caused a cooling of his relationship with Caesar.
+Antony's handling of the affair with Dolabella led to a cooling of his relationship with Caesar.
 Antony's violent reaction had caused Rome to fall into a state of anarchy.
-Caesar sought to mend relations with the populist leader; he was elected to a third term as consul for 46 BC, but proposed the senate should transfer the consulship to Dolabella.
-When Antony protested, Caesar was forced to withdraw the motion out of shame.
-Later, Caesar sought to exercise his prerogatives as Dictator and directly proclaim Dolabella as consul instead.
-Antony again protested and, in his capacity as an Augur, declared the omens were unfavorable and Caesar again backed down.
-Seeing the expediency of removing Dolabella from Rome, Caesar ultimately pardoned him for his role in the riots and took him as one of his generals in his campaigns against the remaining Optimates resistance.
+Caesar sought to mend relations with Dolabella; he was elected to a third term as consul for 46 BC, but proposed the senate should transfer the consulship to Dolabella.
+When Antony protested, Caesar was forced to withdraw the motion.
+Later, Caesar sought to exercise his prerogatives as dictator and directly proclaim Dolabella as consul instead.
+Antony again protested and, in his capacity as an augur, declared the omens were unfavorable and Caesar again backed down.
+Seeing the expediency of removing Dolabella from Rome, Caesar ultimately pardoned him for his role in the riots and took him as one of his generals in his campaign.
 Antony, however, was stripped of all official positions and received no appointments for the year 46 BC or 45 BC.
-Instead of Antony, Caesar appointed Marcus Aemilius Lepidus to be his consular colleague for 46 BC.
+Instead of Antony, Caesar appointed Marcus Aemilius Lepidus to be his consular colleague for 46 BC; Lepidus also replaced Antony as master of horse for Caesar's various dictatorships.
 While Caesar campaigned in North Africa, Antony remained in Rome as a mere private citizen.
-After returning victorious from North Africa, Caesar was appointed Dictator for ten years and brought Cleopatra and their son to Rome.
-Antony again remained in Rome while Caesar, in 45 BC, sailed to Spain to defeat the final opposition to his rule.
-When Caesar returned in late 45 BC, the civil war was over.
+After returning victorious from North Africa, Caesar was appointed dictator for ten years and brought Cleopatra and their son to Rome.
+Antony again remained in Rome while Caesar, in 45 BC, sailed to Spain to defeat the final opposition to his rule; successful, the civil war ended.